 Children of all ages are welcome to participate in the service with family members.
 We have small clipboards with drawing paper, crayons and markers, and small toys in baskets near the water fountains at the back of the church.
 Children are also invited to join the youth in the Parish Hall during the first part of the service.
-For families interested in discovering more about how our lives are connected with God through the sacred stories of our holy ancestors, we may gather during the week or on Saturday for a 30-minute Godly Play story.
-For more information, contact Rev. Monica through the parish office: email@example.com
+For families interested in discovering more about how our lives are connected with God through the sacred stories of our holy ancestors, we are gathering on Saturday mornings (9:30am – 10:30 am) in Advent (December 2, 9, & 16) for a Godly Play story, songs, arts & crafts, and snacks.
+For more information, contact Rev. Monica through the parish office: firstname.lastname@example.org

 The youth group is an integral part of the life and witness of St. Andrew’s in the church and our wider community.
 On most Sundays, the youth group meets in the Parish Hall for fellowship, and to explore relevant life issues from a Christian perspective.
 On the third Sunday of the month, members of the youth group serve as lectors and assist the priest at the altar.
 Throughout the program year, youth host fundraisers such as the Shrove Tuesday Pancake Supper, a car wash, a Lenten Soup Supper, homemade treats for the Rummage Sale, a Back-to-School Drive (backpacks and supplies), and activities related to stewardship of the earth.
 Youth also participate in the Sedona St. Patrick’s Day Parade, and attend summer camp at Chapel Rock, a ministry of the Episcopal Diocese of Arizona.
 For more information, contact Julie Williams, Youth Minister: email@example.com